Ridgewood, Queens: Schools

 Grover Cleveland High School is the only high school in Ridgewood, and is the zoned public high school to most of Ridgewood.

 There are two Catholic grammar schools located in the neighborhood.
 The first one is the Notre Dame Catholic Academy (formerly known as Our Lady of the Miraculous Medal School) located on Bleecker and 61st Streets.
 The second one is St. Matthias Catholic Academy located on Catalpa Avenue between Onderdonk and Woodward Avenues.

 Libraries

 The Queens Public Library's Ridgewood branch is located at 20-12 Madison Street.

 The Brooklyn Public Library's Washington Irving branch is located at 360 Irving Avenue near Woodbine Street, just across Ridgewood's border with Bushwick.
-The Queens and Brooklyn Public Libraries are separate library systems and are not interchangeable.
+The Queens and Brooklyn public library systems are separate and not interchangeable.